 Kam Y. Lau

-He received the 1996 IEEE LEOS William Streifer Scientific Achievement Award, the 1996 IEEE LEOS Distinguished Lecturer Award, the 2008 OSA Nicholas Holonyak Award, the 2009 IEEE David Sarnoff Award and the 2009 IET J.J.
-Thomson Medal.
+He received the 1996 IEEE LEOS William Streifer Scientific Achievement Award, the 1996 IEEE LEOS Distinguished Lecturer Award, the 2008 OSA Nicholas Holonyak Award, the 2009 IEEE David Sarnoff Award, the 2009 IET J.J.
+Thomson Medal and the 2010 Benjamin Oliver Gold Medal for achievement in engineering from the Armed Forces Communications and Electronics Association.
 He was an Associate Professor of Electrical Engineering at Columbia University from 1988-90, and a professor of EECS at U.C.
 Berkeley since 1990.
 In 1997, he co-found LGC Wireless, Inc. (“L” of “LGC”.)
 LGC Wireless delivers cost-effective in-building wireless coverage and capacity solutions around the world.
 LGC Wireless was acquired by ADC Telecom (NASDAQ:ADCT) in 2007.

 Prof. Lau assumed Emeritus status in 2005.